InventorPWB/Manhunts-Reinvented/README.md

 `/manhunt track <player>` sets the compass to track the player.

 `/manhunt start` starts the manhunt.
+- `/manhunt start classic` starts the manhunt in classic mode.
+- `/manhunt start impostor` starts the manhunt and randomly assigns a secret hunter.

+`/manhunt stop` stops the current manhunt.

 `/manhunt reset-timer` resets all timers (useful after a server crash).